-Trigger 1.3 changed the way that NetDevices are populated, greatly simplifying the whole thing.
-You no longer have to tell Trigger what the format of your metadata source is.
+Using the loaders, you don't have to tell Trigger what the format of your metadata source is.
 It tries to determine it automatically based on whether one of the pre-defined loaders successfully returns data without throwing an error.